mhmnemati/loopback-acl-extension/README.md

 Creating `User`, `Role`, `Permission` models and repositories and crud controllers in any application is a repetitive and futile task.

-Using this extension your can bind them to your application using a simple and optional configurations.
+Using this extension you can bind them to your application using a simple and optional configurations.

 ## Installation